Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

-Google Analytics has moved to encrypting keyword data for websites (Search Engine Watch).
-Essentially this means that keyword data will not be passed along to website owners.
+Google Analytics has begun encrypting keyword data for websites (Search Engine Watch).
+What this means is that keyword data will not be passed along to website owners.
 The good news is that websites will be less tempted to stuff their articles and content with keywords, giving more favor to sites that organically include them.
 The bad news is that website owners will have a more difficult time understanding what brings visitors to their sites.
 It's akin to batting at a piñata while blindfolded and hoping for some traffic candy to fall out!

-Additionally, Google unveiled their "Hummingbird" search algorithm (Econsultancy.com).
+Additionally, Google unveiled its "Hummingbird" search algorithm (Econsultancy.com).
 This was more than just another update; it's a whole new paradigm.
 What Hummingbird does is evaluate keywords in context.
 This is a challenging technological feat since the algorithm must interpret intent and content!
-Obviously, Google is trying to weed out poor quality sites and give more credence to those that have genuinely relevant content.
+Obviously, Google is trying to weed out poor-quality sites and give more credence to those that have genuinely relevant content.
 This is very good news for quality content producers!

 But the fact remains that both marketers and writers will need to still include relevant keywords to their topics and audiences to even hope to be found in any search algorithm.
-Following are some SEO tips to help choose keywords, regardless of what is going on with the world of online search.
+Here are some SEO tips to help choose keywords, regardless of what is going on in the world of online search.

 As noted in the featured case study, selecting the wrong keywords can balloon expenses without desired results.
 So how can writers and business owners pick the best ones?
 Crawling into customers' heads can help understand their motivations behind what they type into the Google or other search engine browser bar.

 The first step is to go to Google AdWords Keyword Planner (formerly known as the Keyword Tool) if you have a Google AdWords account.
 Or you could use another free search traffic tool, such as SERPs.com (if you don't have an AdWords account).

 Let's take a very broad term such as writing help.
 Who might be entering that term into a browser bar?